Comparisons12 min read

 [Fotor]

-Fotor launched in 2012 as a photo editing app and has been quietly building out its graphic design capabilities ever since.
-And look — it's not trying to be Canva.
-It's trying to be a better photo editor that also does design.
-That distinction matters more than most comparisons give it credit for.
+Fotor started as a photo editing app back in 2012 and has been quietly building out design features ever since.
+And here's the key: it's not trying to be Canva.
+It's trying to be a great photo editor that also handles design work.
+That's actually a big difference.

 Key Features

-Fotor's standout is its AI photo editing suite.
-The background remover is genuinely one of the best in this price range — I'd put it ahead of most tools at twice the cost.
-The AI image enhancer, portrait retoucher, and one-click HDR effects are all solid.
-For social media content that's photo-first — think e-commerce product shots, portrait-based posts, real estate imagery — Fotor's editing depth beats Canva's comparable tools without much contest.
+Fotor's real strength is the AI photo editing suite.
+The background remover is honestly one of the best in this price range — I'd put it ahead of tools that cost twice as much.
+The AI image enhancer, portrait retoucher, and one-click HDR effects are all genuinely useful.
+When I tested it on some product photos from an e-commerce client, I was pretty impressed by how clean the results were.
+For photo-first content — product shots, portraits, real estate imagery — Fotor outpaces Canva's comparable tools.

-The template library has grown significantly, now sitting at 100,000+ templates across social media formats.
-Coverage for Instagram, Facebook, Twitter/X, LinkedIn, TikTok, and Pinterest is decent.
-The design editor is drag-and-drop and fairly intuitive, though it doesn't feel as polished as Canva's.
+The template library has grown, now hovering around 100,000+ templates covering social media formats.
+Instagram, Facebook, Twitter/X, LinkedIn, TikTok, Pinterest — all covered.
+The drag-and-drop editor works fine, though it doesn't feel quite as polished as Canva's.

-Fotor also has a Batch Edit function that lets you apply the same edits across multiple photos simultaneously.
-Fun fact: if you're running any kind of product photography workflow, that feature alone can save you 3–4 hours a week.
-Not a small thing.
+There's also a Batch Edit feature that applies the same edits across multiple photos at once.
+Here's the deal: if you're doing any kind of product photography workflow, that alone can save you hours each week.

 Pricing

-• Free: Limited exports, watermarked downloads in some cases, basic features
+• Free: Limited exports, watermarks on some downloads, basic tools

 Best For

-Photo-forward content creators, e-commerce sellers, photographers who want light design capability without paying Canva's rates.
+Photo-heavy creators, e-commerce sellers, photographers who want design capability without Canva's price tag.

 Canva Overview: The 800-Pound Gorilla